crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 |**Physical Entry**|**Physical Entry & Security Bypass**|This remains highly relevant, especially for red team engagements.
 The goals are unchanged: to access secure areas, plant devices, or connect to the internal network.|
 |_(Not explicitly covered)_|**Wireless & IoT Testing**|A critical modern addition.
 This involves assessing the security of **Wi-Fi networks (corporate/guest), Bluetooth, and IoT devices** that create a large, often insecure, attack surface.|
 |_(Not explicitly covered)_|**API Security Testing**|APIs are the core of modern web and mobile applications.
 They represent a massive and critical attack surface that did not have the same prominence in 2001 and now requires dedicated testing.|

-This table illustrates that while the foundational _perspectives_ (outsider vs. insider) remain valid, the specific _attack vectors_ and _technological context_ have evolved dramatically.
-A modern framework must de-emphasize obsolete technologies and incorporate the complex, cloud-centric, and API-driven nature of today's digital environments.

 ### Possible risks of penetration testing